edwardwawrzynek/codekata-civ/civ-rules.md

 Players take turns in a linear fashion.
 Each turn consists of:

 ### Harvesting (no player interaction)
-The tiles that cities are on are harvested.
-Any tile with a worker on it that is within manhattan distance 2 of a city is harvested.
+Cities harvest the tile they are on every turn.
+Workers harvest the tile they are on, provided they are within manhattan distance 2 of a city.
+Each turn, a tile can only be harvested once.

 Each tile yields:
 Terrain|Food|Production|Trade